liftkit/dependency-injection/README.md

 ## Rules

-A rule is an anonymouse function that defines how to create an object.
+A rule is an anonymous function that defines how to create an object.

 ```php
 $container->setRule(